johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * Which people, places, things, etc. are *outside* the scope of your database?

 AirBnB users who are not hosts, which I assume are guests - vacationers, business travelers, etc. I lack any detailed information about guests beyond reviews and reviewer names.
+This also includes AirBnB administrators / employees, and people who may have profiles but don't rent out spaces, like property maintenance staff and cleaners.

 Listings outside of Washington, DC.
 This has a local focus on one city, and cannot contribute to a larger analysis of AirBnB on a country or global basis.